LuVogel/prbook/knowledge_modeling_and_likelihood_tests.md

 If we have $p(x \mid Y = y)$ we have a special case called generative models or likelihood functions.
 In this model we have the joint probability $p(x,y) = p(x \mid Y=y)p(Y=y)$.

+### Generative Model

+A generative model is called so, because it can be used to generate random instances either of an observation and target, or of an observation $x$ given target value $y$.
+The term generative model is also used for models which generate instances of output variables in a way that has no clear relationship to the probability distributions over potential samples of input variables.